7digital/7digital-api/README.md

 WHAT IS THIS?
 =============

-It is:

-* A library for wrapping 3rd party RESTful APIs based on a JSON schema file in nodejs.
-* A serverside javascript wrapper round the 7digital API
+A serverside javascript wrapper round the 7digital API with the ability to return XML or JSON responses.

 INSTALLATION
 ============